 The cause of NF is a change in a person's genetic material, known as a genetic mutation.
-There are two genes that cause two different types of NF: neurofibromatosis type 1 (NF1) and neurofibromatosis type 2 (NF2).
+There are 2 genes that cause 2 different types of NF: neurofibromatosis type 1 (NF1) and neurofibromatosis type 2 (NF2).
 NF1 was previously known as von Recklinghausen's disease and occurs more commonly than NF2.

 NF is a genetic condition.
 If either parent has the gene for NF, their child will have a 50% chance of inheriting the disease.
 In about half of the people affected with NF1, the gene mutation occurred spontaneously, meaning that the individual has no family history of the condition.
 Once the gene changes, NF may be passed on to the next generation.